top of page

 California laws require pet cats to be spayed or neutered in many areas, mandate rabies vaccinations, and include restrictions on animal cruelty and abandonment.

-Flea treatments for cats include topical solutions, or oral medications.
+Flea treatments for cats include topical (spot-on) solutions or oral medications.
 Always use products specifically designed for cats.